orielmalihi/OOP_Ex3/README.md

 > **The Auto-Game**

-In the Auto-Game the user can't control the robots, he can only see of well they are doing. when a robot does not have fruit to eat or it got to a fruit and ate it he will get a new mission to a new fruit.
+In the Auto-Game the user can't control the robots, he can only see how well they are doing. when a robot does not have fruit to eat or it got to a fruit and ate it he will get a new mission to a new fruit.

 ----------
 ## Graphics